jarondl/pygtfs/README.md

 `load(feed_filename, db_connection=":memory:", strip_fields=True, commit_chunk=500)`

-`load` loads the GTFS data at `feed_filename`, which can either be a zip file or a directory containing GTFS CSV files. `db_connection` can be used to tell gtfs-sql to persist the data to disk, rather than storing it temporarily in memory.
+`load` loads the GTFS data at `feed_filename`, which can either be a zip file or a directory containing GTFS CSV files. `db_connection` can be used to tell pygtfs to persist the data to disk, rather than storing it temporarily in memory.
 It can be either a full database uri e.g. "postgresql://postgres@localhost:5432/gtfs" or a filename for SQLite.
 The default name `:memory:` is a SQLAlchemy special word that corresponds to an in-memory database.

 If `strip_fields` is true each entry will have leading/trailing blanks stripped. `commit_chunk` controls how many SQL transactions are added to each database session before being committed.